mmisw/cf2rdf/README.md

 ### Running the conversion ###

-The conversion tool is run with the [sbt tool](http://www.scala-sbt.org/download.html).

 First you need to download the latest version of the XML file.
 Using your browser:

 - visit the [cf-convention.github.io Github repository](https://github.com/cf-convention/cf-convention.github.io)